ガバナンスの構築

 Please check our sustainability management philosophy and promotion system.

-For details, please see page 2 “Principle 5-1: Dialogue with Shareholders” and page 3 “Principle 5-2: Formulation and Publication of Business Strategies and Business Plans” in the Corporate Governance Report.
+For details, please see page 3 “Principle 5-1: Dialogue with Shareholders” and “Principle 5-2: Formulation and Publication of Business Strategies and Business Plans” in the Corporate Governance Report.

 Compliance

-To realize a sustainable society and corporate growth, we comply with laws and regulations and aim to be a company that is widely trusted by stakeholders, including customers, business partners, employees and their families, local communities, shareholders and investors, and we have established and practiced a code of conduct.
+In order to realize a sustainable society and corporate growth, we have established and put into practice a code of conduct to comply with laws and regulations and to be a company that is widely trusted by our stakeholders, including customers, business partners, employees and their families, local communities, shareholders, and investors.

 Compliance training